Global Accessibility Awareness Day 2022

-GAAD takes place on May 16 this year and we’d like to encourage all our readers to take part so that we can build awareness in our industry and play our part to increase the availability of your digital content to people with print disabilities.
-If you have an accessibility advocate then this is their chance to co-ordinate activities.
-If not, then perhaps you can encourage your own team or teams that you work closely with to participate.
+GAAD takes place on May 19th this year and we’d like to encourage all our readers to take part so that we can build awareness in our industry and play our part to increase the availability of your digital content to people with print disabilities, especially as we are beginning to return to in-house working.
+If your organization has an accessibility advocate then this is their chance to build awareness and co-ordinate activities that your teams may be able to take part in whether at home or in the office.

-- Put together a blog piece in advance of your event.
-This will help to raise awareness amongst your colleagues about what you plan to do on May 16th.
-We have resources and tools that you can include in your post to spark interest and encourage questions!
+- Put together a blog piece in advance of GAAD.
+This will help to raise awareness amongst your colleagues about what GAAD is all about.
+We have resources and tools that you can include in your own post to spark interest and encourage questions!
 A good place to start is our Introduction to Inclusive Publishing.

 GAAD is a great chance to find out for yourself what it’s like to be a print disabled reader.
 You can put together all manner of sessions to focus on this but here are a few ideas:

 - Go mouseless for an hour—unplug your mouse and only use your keyboard (tab/shift tab, arrow keys, enter and spacebar) to navigate and interact with content.

 - Experience reading using assistive technology – try 10 minutes with a screen reader for example

 - You may wish to set up a UX session so that your colleagues can experience accessibility features such as Voice Over.